splunk/public-o11y-docs/gdi/get-data-in/rum/ios/configure-rum-ios-instrumentation.rst

 .. meta::
    :description: Configure the Splunk Observability Cloud real user monitoring / RUM instrumentation for your iOS applications.

-You can configure the iOS RUM agent from the Splunk OpenTelemetry Instrumentation for iOS to add custom attributes, adapt the instrumentation to your environment and application, customize sampling, and more.
+You can configure the iOS RUM library from the Splunk OpenTelemetry Instrumentation for iOS to add custom attributes, adapt the instrumentation to your environment and application, customize sampling, and more.

-To configure the iOS RUM agent, pass the settings as methods when initializating the ``SplunkRum`` module.
+To configure the iOS RUM library, pass the settings as methods when initializating the ``SplunkRum`` module.
 The Observability Cloud realm and RUM token are passed as arguments to the ``SplunkRumBuilder`` function.

 The following example shows how to configure the RUM token, realm, environment name, and other settings: